-- Wrap all branch pieces in wax paper making sure that the wax paper surrounds the entire bundle, secure with tape to prevent drying and maintain proper humidity.
-(Do not place branches in a sealed plastic bag as it promotes moulding).
+- Wrap all branch pieces in wax paper making sure that the wax paper surrounds the entire bundle, then secure with tape to prevent drying and maintain proper humidity.
+Do not place branches in a sealed plastic bag as it promotes moulding.

-- Place bundle in an paper envelope or paper bag.
+- Place wrapped bundle in a paper envelope or paper bag.

-- Include any information about the tree or growing conditions under comments on the submission form that would be helpful in identifying the problem.
+- Include any information about the tree or growing conditions on the submission form that would be helpful in identifying the problem.

-- All samples should be kept in a cool place until reaching the lab to prevent deterioration.
+- To prevent deterioration, all samples should be kept in a cool place until reaching the lab.

-- Samples can be sent to the lab using any private courier.
-Send specimens early in the week and avoid late-week submission as specimens may deteriorate in transit.
+- Send sample to the Alberta Plant Health Lab (address found on the submission form) using any private courier.
+Send sample early in the week.
+Avoid sending late-week submissions as the sample may deteriorate in transit.

-- Tag the tree to identify it as being tested.
-Make sure that the same code number is on the tree, sample and DED Sample Submission Form
+- Tag the sampled tree to identify it as being tested.
+Make sure the same code number is on the tree, sample and DED Sample Submission Form.

 - Disinfect the pruner head, secateurs and knife before taking the next sample.
 (This will prevent the possible spread from an infected tree to an uninfected tree).